komugikotan/retranslation/readme.md

 ## Overview

 The `Retranslation` plugin is a Spigot plugin for Minecraft that translates player chat messages using an external web API.
 It supports language translation between various languages.
+Inspired by Japanese Youtuber KUNの五十人クラフト. (https://www.youtube.com/watch?v=ejizZhoQfyY)

 ## Plugin Features